Terra Ceia Preserve State Park

-Terra Ceia Preserve (also known as Frog Creek and Terra Ceia Preserve State Park) is a 1932 acre preserve located in Manatee County, Florida north of Palmetto.
+Terra Ceia Preserve State Park (also known as Frog Creek) is a 1932 acre preserve located in Manatee County, Florida north of Palmetto.
 The preserve is maintained and co-owned by Southwest Florida Water Management District (SFWMD) and Florida Department of Environmental Protection (FDEP).

 Overview

 The initial portion of the state preserve was acquired in 1995 by SFWMD to protect the water quality of Tampa Bay.
 In 1998, a joint acquisition between SWFMD and the Board of Trustees for the Internal Improvement Trust Fund was done to purchase an additional 1400 acre.

 Activities

 Park activities include hiking trails, canoe/kayak launches, a boat ramp, and a plan for interpretive kiosks in the future.
 Kayaking is the primary activity within the preserve.
 Park admission is free.